 Sam* attended a music festival on the Central Coast of NSW.
 She had been given a free ticket by a friend who also provided her with an MDMA.

 While at the festival, a sniffer-dog operation detected that Sam may be in possession of a prohibited substance.
 After cooperating with police, Sam was arrested and charged with possessing a prohibited drug.

 At the time of the arrest, Sam was in her final year of a teaching degree and a criminal conviction would jeopardise her efforts in pursuing teaching as a career.

 Sam pleaded guilty to the charge of possessing prohibited drugs and the matter proceeded to sentence.

 Our lawyers assisted Sam in collecting and tendering several letters of reference.
-The magistrate in the Local Court gave SXM a section 10(1)(b) non-conviction, meaning that SXM is still able to have a career as a teacher.
+As a result, the magistrate in the local court gave Sam a section 10 non-conviction order.
+This meant that Sam was still able to pursue a career in teaching.